When should you hire a chartered accountant?

 For further reading, see also how to choose an accounting firm in 2026, expert accountant in Paris: missions and obligations and our expert accountant fee simulator.

-The legal obligation: when is it actually mandatory?
+The legal obligation: when is it actually mandatory?#

 Contrary to a widespread misconception, France does not systematically require businesses to use a chartered accountant.
 In most cases, the decision to engage professional support is entirely voluntary.
 But this freedom ends where complexity begins.

 No obligation for micro-enterprises.
-Sole traders under the micro-fiscal regime (micro-BIC, micro-BNC) are not required to maintain double-entry accounts.
+Sole traders under the micro-fiscal régime (micro-BIC, micro-BNC) are not required to maintain double-entry accounts.
 A revenue ledger suffices, supplemented by a purchase register for commercial activities.
-In this minimalist framework, an expert-comptable is not mandatory — though they can still be useful for optimising the choice of regime.
+In this minimalist framework, an expert-comptable is not mandatory — though they can still be useful for optimising the choice of régime.

-Accounting obligations kick in at the standard regime.
-Once a business exceeds the micro-regime thresholds (€77,700 for commercial activities, €23,200 for services and liberal professions — 2025 thresholds applicable in 2026), it moves to the standard regime (régime réel).
+Accounting obligations kick in at the standard régime.
+Following the triennial revaluation in the 2026 Finance Act, the micro-régime thresholds are now €83,600 for services and liberal professions (micro-BNC, up from €77,700) and €203,100 for commercial purchase-resale activities (micro-BIC).
+Once a business exceeds these ceilings, it moves to the standard régime (régime réel).
 Full double-entry accounting becomes mandatory: journal entries, general ledger, trial balance, tax return package (form 2035, 2065 or 2050 depending on status).
 This is the point at which an expert-comptable becomes virtually indispensable for most business owners.

 Commercial companies: accounting required, but not an expert-comptable.
 A SARL, SAS, SASU or SA must maintain regular accounts (articles L123-12 to L123-28 of the French Commercial Code).
 The law does not require these accounts to be prepared by an expert-comptable — the managing director can do it themselves.
 But in practice, the technical complexity (depreciation, provisions, payroll integration, multiple tax filings) makes accounting autonomy extremely risky.